 On the other hand, renowned Mexican-American author Sandra Cisneros wrote a glowing blurb for the book before its publication.
 Since a white woman is telling the story, Cisneros argued, people will be more likely to believe it.

-“More people of color and varying identities need to be in those rooms in order to provide actual support to the writers who are writing in those realms,” said Chantz Erolin, editorial and production assistant at Graywolf Press, a small nonprofit publisher.
+“More people of color and varying identities need to be in those rooms in order to provide actual support to the writers who are writing in those realms,” said Chantz Erolin, editorial and production associate at Graywolf Press, a small nonprofit publisher.

 This publishing trend would be almost comical if it wasn’t so deeply embedded in ignorance, said Erolin, explaining that the lapses in judgement were large.
 He specifically noted the barbed wire on the tables during American Dirt’s release party.

 “I can’t imagine anything more important than making books for every kid.” said Van Metre.
 “I think we’re already seeing more diversity and more activism amongst the youngest people in publishing and I think this will naturally extend to the authors young editors recruit and acquire.”

 Trisha Tobias is a New York-based freelance sensitivity reader and editor.
 Sensitivity readers edit novels about marginalized communities that they are part of but the author is not, editing for accuracy and offensive content to make sure the marginalized experience is portrayed correctly.

 Tobias is tired of hearing these stories, and tired of having the same conversations about why false diversity is problematic.
 “I keep saying that this feels like Representation 101, and I am so tired of taking this class again and again and again,” she said.

 There are, however, independent publishing houses who solely acquire books by marginalized people.
 Arte Publico Press began an imprint dedicated to children’s novels that dealt with U.S. Hispanic culture called Piñata Books in 1994.